rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ### 3. Deep Learning & Art: Neural Style Transfer
 **Project Highlights:**

 - **Creative Application:** Combines the content of one image with the style of another to create unique artistic images.
+In cybersecurity, this technique can be adapted for obfuscation, camouflage detection, and steganography detection.
 - **Advanced Deep Learning:** Implements Neural Style Transfer using TensorFlow and VGG-19, showcasing the use of pre-trained models for transfer learning.
+These models can be leveraged to enhance cybersecurity threat detection and analysis.
 - **Optimization Techniques:** Focuses on optimizing cost functions to generate visually appealing images.
+Optimization skills are crucial for improving the performance of various cybersecurity models.

 **Why This Project Matters:**
 This project blends creativity with deep learning, demonstrating my ability to apply advanced neural network techniques to generate novel and artistic outputs.
-It highlights my proficiency in implementing complex algorithms and optimizing cost functions.
+In the realm of cybersecurity, Neural Style Transfer can be used for advanced obfuscation techniques, phishing detection, and forensic analysis, among other applications.
+This highlights my proficiency in implementing complex algorithms and optimizing cost functions to solve real-world cybersecurity challenges.

 ![surf_art](img/teahupoo_basquiet_1.png)